Not only does the theology of spiritual formation aim at the wrong target, spiritual formation seeks the wrong kind of change.

 Spiritual disciplines dangle the promise of making it possible for me to do what I can not do: make myself acceptable to God.
 But practices can never do that.
 That misguided promise makes Spiritual Formation attractive and gives it the “appearance of wisdom.”
 But changing my outward reality cannot change my sinful nature, and my sinful nature is what needs changing.

-Previous in Series: Is Spiritual Formation shooting at the right target?
+Previous: Is Spiritual Formation shooting at the right target?